tylerprehl/top-battleship/README.md

 # The Odin Project - Battleship
 This project's goals are tailored towards practicing Test Driven Development with JS and Jest.
 To run this project:
 - clone the repo
+- navigate your CLI to the repo folder
 - run ```npm init```
 - run ```npm run start```

 ### To Do
-- Fix onPlayerTurn sequence so that player name entry and orientation choice don't exist and that only one Full Reset button exists
-- Interactive UI for attacking (click on the enemy's board, remember to hide unknown!)
+- Interactive UI for attacking (click on the enemy's board - remember to hide unknown!)
 - Reset the game completely

 ### Main Takeaways